adarsh-manikandan/breeze-reader/README.md

 - **Lucide React**: Beautiful icon library
 - **EPUB Parser**: Custom ZIP-based EPUB parser

-## How Bionic Reading Works
+## How Breeze Reading Works

-Bionic reading emphasizes the first few letters of each word, creating visual fixation points that help your brain process text more efficiently.
+Breeze reading emphasizes the first few letters of each word, creating visual fixation points that help your brain process text more efficiently.
 This technique can improve reading speed and comprehension by reducing cognitive load.

 ## License